 Here, you need to make the numbers under the lines the same.
 Change 1/8 back to 2/16 so all of the sixteenths can be added together and then simplified again afterwards;

 3/8th + 15/16th

 Change 3/8 to 6/16 (multiply both numbers by two, so 3 becomes 6 and 8 becomes 16 = 6/16th)

 6/16 + 15/16 = 21/16 Or 1 and 5/16

 Completely different to an imperial tape measure, it is arguably easier to read a tape measure in metric than imperial;

-Each small increment is 1mm and there are 10mm to make up one centimetre.
+Each small increment is 1mm and there are 10mm that make up one centimetre.

-Each centimetre is clearly marked, all the way from 1 to 100, which becomes 1 metre.
+Each centimetre comprised of 10mm is clearly marked, all the way from 1 to 100, which becomes 1 metre.

 Tape measures are marked so you can quickly and easily see where the centers are without having to do too much math in your head!
 Metric centers are 400, 800, 1200mm and so on.
 Imperial centers are 16, 32, 48 inches and so on.
 If you look at the pictures above 400mm is red and also has a small black diamond making it stand out from the rest of the measurements.
 16 inches isn't red on this particular tape but it does have a small black diamond, again making it stand out.
 All you need to do when setting out centers is look for these symbols, making it less likely you'll mark any timbers in the wrong positions.

 Use the comments box below to add your own tips about how to read a tape measure!